oVirt/ovirt-site/source/uncategorized/meetings.html.md

 #### Weekly project sync meeting

-This is the agenda for the 2012-10-31 meeting:
+This is the agenda for the 2013-01-16 meeting:

-*   Status of Next Release (Feature Status, F17/F18 support)
+*   Status of Next Release (Beta Status, test day)
 *   Sub-project reports (engine, vdsm, node, infra)
-*   Workshop Report
+*   Workshop Report (NetApp - Jan 22-24, Shanghai - Mar 21-22)

 ### Meeting Time and Place